how long can a lobster live outside of water

 Saltwater lobsters tend to have a much firmer texture than freshwater ones, as well as a more intense flavor.
 This is mainly because of their diet, which consists mainly of mollusks and crustaceans.
 In addition, they tend to be larger than freshwater lobsters, with adult males reaching up to two-thirds of a meter in length.
 The size difference also affects their meat; saltwater lobsters generally have more meat per pound than their freshwater counterparts.

-See also Can You Buy Distilled Water In Ireland
+See also Can Obsidian Go In Water

 Another important distinction between the two types of lobster is their lifespan.
 Saltwater lobsters typically live for longer periods of time than freshwater ones due to the different temperatures they experience while living in saltier waters.
 This difference in lifespan also translates into a difference in availability: while fresh water lobster can usually be found year-round, saltwater lobster may only be available seasonally or during certain times of the year due to their longer mating cycles.